Resolve your Mac’s SMART hard disk error

 Third-party maintenance tools can be used to run maintenance scripts, repair disk permissions, and troubleshoot your Mac.

-One app that recently caught my attention is CleanMyMac X by MacPaw.
+One app that recently caught my attention is CleanMyMac by MacPaw.
 It provides you with a window of insight into your drive's overall health while helping you solve some fundamental issues before heading down the more complex routes.
 Grab the free version here — it's notarized by Apple and safe to use.

-My personal favorite thing about CleanMyMac X is its simplicity, and that's just what you need while trying to deal with SMART hard drive error messages.
+My personal favorite thing about CleanMyMac is its simplicity, and that's just what you need while trying to deal with SMART hard drive error messages.

 • When you install the app, go to Maintenance tab in the sidebar.